-As is the case among its LAC country peers, worryingly high HIV prevalence rates are observed in Ecuador among key populations: men having sex with men, sex workers, prisoners and transgender women.
+As is endemic across many countries in the Latin American and Caribbean region, Ecuador faces an exceedingly high HIV prevalence rates among key populations: men having sex with men, sex workers, prisoners and transgender women.
 To reach them, the government needs to invest more in targeted HIV services.
 However, over the past several years the country’s economy has been negatively affected by declining oil prices, prompting the adoption of austerity policies that have put pressure on public funding allocated to the HIV response.
 While only 10% of Ecuador’s HIV spending comes from the Global Fund, these resources are important in funding efforts by the Government and civil society organizations (CSO) to reach key populations.
 These efforts could be jeopardized by the expected reduction in external financing as Ecuador prepares for transition from the Global Fund and moves toward domestic self-sufficiency in the next 5-10 years.

 At the request of the Government and Country Coordinating Mechanism and with the support of the Global Fund, Pharos’s partners at Bitran y Asociados, backed by Pharos core staff, conducted an HIV Transition Readiness Assessment (TRA) and developed a Transition Roadmap.
 Bitran y Asociados designed an innovative conceptual framework based on the World Bank Flagship course in health reform, which allowed Ecuador to link sustainability risks to short, mid-term and long-term objectives and to policy actions to mitigate these risks.

 Preparation Phase (April – May 2018): The team consisting of two national consultants and two international experts gathered and reviewed documents and carried out interviews to identify sustainability risks in the areas of HIV governance, institutions and human rights, service delivery, program financing and CSO engagement.